Note: Mirrored from the JALT Teacher Education SIG

 by Tim Newfields

-In 1991 Alan Davies considered this issue from varied linguistic angles, concluding that the dichotomy between native speakers of English (NS) and nonnative speakers (NNS) may be of theoretical interest, but it has limited applied validity.
+In 1991, Alan Davies considered this issue from varied linguistic angles, concluding that the dichotomy between native speakers of English (NS) and non-native speakers (NNS) may be of theoretical interest, but it has limited applied validity.
 His 181-page work presents many intriguing models of what being a NS might imply.
-A relative lack of empirical studies in his text is perhaps its major weakness.

-Davies points out the term "native speaker" has at least three meanings: (1) being a speaker of ones own idiolect, (2) being a speaker of an uncodified dialect, or (3) being part of a group adhering to a codified norm in a standard language.
-He acknowledges that NNSs can become NSs, though it's much more difficult for adults to do so than children.
-He further notes that it's possible to be a NS of more than one language, though this is rare.
-Another possibility: that native speakers can some how lose their "nativeness" over time is not considered.
+Davies points out the term "native speaker" has at least three meanings: (1) being a speaker of one's own idiolect, (2) being a speaker of an uncodified dialect, or (3) being part of a group adhering to a codified norm in a standard language.

-In 1994 Peter Medgyes, a native speaker of Hungarian, produced a 128-page work relating the NS/NNS theme to the classroom and ELT profession as a whole.
-His book has four basic premises –
+In 1994, Peter Medgyes produced a 128-page work relating the NS/NNS theme to the classroom.
+His book has four basic premises:

 1. NS/NNS teachers usually differ in language proficiency.